redpesk-common/canbus-binding/docs/2-Installation.md

 To get the correct SDK version installed, you **must** prepare your environment with the **chinook-next** version.
 To do so, run the following command in your docker image:

+> **NOTE** This command assume that proprietary graphic drivers for Renesas Porter board are located in `/home/devel/share/proprietary-renesas-rcar` directory.

 ```bash
 $ prepare_meta -f chinook-next -o /xdt -l /home/devel/mirror -p /home/devel/share/proprietary-renesas-rcar/ -t porter -e wipeconfig -e rm_work
 ```